-Many homes for sale in Massachusetts come with kitchens that feature beautiful granite countertops perched on low quality cabinets.
-You might be surprised to know that even homes in the $600,000 – $900,000 price bracket often offer glitzy kitchen countertops that mask potential cabinet problems below.
+Many homes for sale in Massachusetts come with kitchens that feature beautiful granite countertops perched on low-quality cabinets.
+You might be surprised to know that even homes in the $700,000 – $1M price bracket can offer glitzy kitchen countertops that mask potential cabinet problems below.

 Look beyond the countertop